 5.12.1 General

-The 5GC charging supports collection and reporting of charging information for network resource usage, as defined in TS 32.240 [41].
-The CHF and the interfaces of the CHF are defined in TS 32.240 [41].
+The 5GC converged charging supports collection of charging information for control with quota management (“online charging”) and reporting of the network resource usage without quota management (“offline charging”), as defined in TS 32.240 [41].
+The CHF and the Nchf service are defined in TS 32.290 [67].

-The SMF supports the interactions towards the charging system, as defined in TS 32.240 [41].
+The SMF supports the interactions towards the charging system, as defined in TS 32.255 [68].
 The UPF supports functionality to collect and report usage data to SMF.
 The N4 reference point supports the SMF control of the UPF collection and reporting of usage data.

-The SMSF supports interactions towards the charging system, as defined in TS 32.274 [78].
+The SMSF supports interactions towards the convered charging system, as defined in TS 32.274 [78].